FeliNUx42/BlaBlaBoats/README.md

 ## General info

-BlaBlaBoat is a website intended to connect boat owners and passionate people, who just want to experience more!
+BlaBlaBoats is a website intended to connect boat owners and passionate people, who just want to experience more!
 It can be used for lots of different purposes.
-BlaBlaBoat is primarily used by two groups of people, those who publish trips (boat owners) and those, who are looking for a nice ride (hitchhikers).
+BlaBlaBoats is primarily used by two groups of people, those who publish trips (boat owners) and those, who are looking for a nice ride (hitchhikers).

 [> Here is a live demo: ...]: #